Lima Memorial Health System Logo

 Other tests may include:

-• A skin scraping and a test called a KOH examination to rule out a fungal infection
+• A skin scraping and a test called a KOH examination to check for a fungal infection

-• Looking at your skin with a special lamp called a Wood's lamp, to rule out a bacterial infection called erythrasma
+• Looking at your skin with a special lamp called a Wood's lamp, to check for a bacterial infection called erythrasma

 • In rare cases, a skin biopsy is needed to confirm the diagnosis